SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Core_Features/Per_User_Encryption.md

 ### Files That Are NOT Encrypted

 - **SQLite databases**: The vector memory database and the workflow locking database remain unencrypted.
-Encrypting SQLite at rest is non-trivial -- it typically requires compiling against SQLCipher (a third-party encrypted SQLite fork), which introduces native build dependencies and complicates cross-platform distribution.
+Encrypting SQLite at rest is non-trivial: it typically requires compiling against SQLCipher (a third-party encrypted SQLite fork), which introduces native build dependencies and complicates cross-platform distribution.
 This is a known limitation.
 In practice, vector embeddings do not directly expose conversation text, but the workflow locking database may contain discussion IDs.